DavidBootle/Scoreboard/README.md

 This scoreboard runs on Express (Node.js).
 Documentation for this project will be updated as the project develops.

 # Prerequisites
+The server requires the following services/packages:
+- git
+- node.js
+- mongodb

-The following commands are for a new Ubuntu Server 20 machine.
+Please complete all of the following sections to install the required services/packages.
+Keep in mind that these instructions are for an Ubuntu Server 20 build.

-1. Install git:
+## Install git

 ```bash
 $ sudo apt-get install git
 ```

-2. Install Node.js:
+## Install node.js

 ```bash
 $ sudo apt-get install nodejs
 $ sudo apt-get install npm
 ```

-3. Install MongoDB
+## Install MongoDB
 This server uses MongoDB as it's database.
 Therefore, MongoDB must be installed and running on the server.

 Run the following commands to install MongoDB: